 Tendon dislocation, sometimes called tendon instability or tendon subluxation, generally occurs as a result of complications from a shoulder injury, such as a rotator cuff tear, where the long head of the biceps tendon migrates out of the anatomical groove where it should sit.
 Generally the two conditions will need to be treated together.

 Biceps tendon tear or rupture can occur as a result of overuse or traumatic injury.
 Tears can be partial or complete and can occur at the shoulder (long head) or at the elbow.
 Minor partial tears often can be addressed with non-surgical treatment.
 A full tear, also called a rupture, typically results in shortening of the muscle, creating a bulge.
 Biceps tendon tears of the long head can cause a “popeye” muscle in the arm.
 Tears of the biceps at the elbow result in weakness and should be surgically repaired to restore strength in active people.
-At Orthopaedic Specialists, we offer minimally invasive endoscopic surgical options for both of these conditions, and Dr. Cobb has developed and patented an innovative surgical device that is designed to repair biceps tendon tears using a minimally invasive technique.
+At Orthopaedic Specialists, we offer minimally invasive endoscopic surgical options for both of these conditions.

-For more information about biceps injuries and the available surgical and non-surgical treatment options, or if you would like to schedule a consultation with Dr. Cobb, please contact our office today.
+For more information about biceps injuries and the available surgical and non-surgical treatment options, or if you would like to schedule a consultation, please contact our office today.